scrapcodemodular/UNOBTAINIUM/README.md

 https://www.scrapcode.co.uk

-This repository contains the Gerber files needed to manufacture UNOBTAINIUM, and is primarily provided for those residing in areas where Scrapcode Modular cannot currently ship (USA and Canada).
+This repository contains the Gerber files needed to manufacture UNOBTAINIUM.

 For more information please feel free to get in touch at info@scrapcode.co.uk